This is the Software Development archive that covers a lot of material concerning the art and science of developing computer software.

 Looks like I have managed to snag a place at Angelhack 2012 in Los Angeles this coming December over at CrossCampus.
 If you are going to be there and need a back-end/front-end software engineer for your team, hit me up.

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
-A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Continue reading the rest of “Fixing Kiln when you get DLL FAILED TO LOAD.”
+A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Needing to read the remainder of “Fixing Kiln when you get DLL FAILED TO LOAD?”
+Use this link!

 Got a folder full of images that need to be converted from one format to another?
 Use Image Magick and do in a few seconds what it could take hours in Photoshop or other image editing applications to achieve.
-One of the simplest ways to convert a directory full of images from one format to… Click to read the rest of this article
+One of the simplest ways to convert a directory full of images from one format to… Click to continue reading the remainder of the post

 This post isn’t about carpentry, it’s about Apple.
 A bad carpenter blames his tools.
 A good carpenter blames his tools, but for different reasons.
-A bad carpenter will blame his tools uncritically when he can’t achieve the end effect that he desires, because he lacks the skill, the know-how and the wherewithal to produce the… Hankering to get the remainder of “Bad Workmanship Produces Bad Work?”
-Click this!
+A bad carpenter will blame his tools uncritically when he can’t achieve the end effect that he desires, because he lacks the skill, the know-how and the wherewithal to produce the… Looking to read the rest of “Bad Workmanship Produces Bad Work?”
+Click here!